eorus/eorus-hugo/content/contact.md

 +++
-title = "İletişim"
+title = "Contact"
-slug = "iletisim"
+slug = "contact"
 +++

-Benimle alper [at] eorus.com adresinden iletişime geçebilirsiniz.
+You can contact me via alper [at] eorus.com